Must Christians Believe in a Young Earth???

 Some YECs try to bolster the idea that the six Creation Days being 24-hours long by bringing up other less direct implications.
 One I have heard, as I recall it, is that all uses of the phrase “first day”, meaning “first day of the week”, in the whole of the Old Testament after Genesis 2 refer to a 24-hour day, so why wouldn’t the usage in Genesis 1 mean the same?
 There are two very good reasons why not:

-(1) The phrase “first day” meaning “first day of the week”, or “second day”, meaning “second day of the week”, etc., in fact does not occur anywhere in the Old Testament!
-Is this surprising to you?
-Well, look it up.
+(1) The phrase “first day” meaning “first day of the week”, or “second day”, meaning “second day of the week”, etc., in fact does not occur anywhere in the Hebrew Old Testament!
 There are resources for such searches on the Internet.
 I have done that and been unable to find a single use of “first day” in the Old Testament which actually means “the first day of the week”.
 There are many uses of “first day” but they often refer to the first day of a month, and when that is not the case it is the first day of some time interval such as the days of Passover, or the days of some other celebration, or battle, or some such.

-(2) Further, the term “first day” does not even appear in Genesis 1:5 in the Hebrew!
-It is a mistranslation created by the relatively “liberal” (horrors!) translation approach used by the translators of the King James Bible, and then followed by most later translators as a tradition too firmly established to dare change.
+(2) In particular, the term “first day” does not even appear in Genesis 1:5 in the Hebrew!
+It is a mistranslation created by the relatively “liberal” translation approach used by the translators of the King James Bible, and then followed by most later translators as a tradition too firmly established to dare change.
 However, the much more literal New American Standard Bible gets it right:

 Genesis 1: In the beginning God created the heavens and the earth.
 2 The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.
 3 Then God said, “Let there be light”; and there was light.
 4 God saw that the light was good; and God separated the light from the darkness.
 5 God called the light day, and the darkness He called night.
 And there was evening and there was morning, one day.